anebz/resources/Causal inference/causal_inference.md

 In general, because of the confounding association, E[Y(1)] - E[Y(0)] does not equal E[Y|T=1] - E[Y|T=0], because this is a mixture of confounding association and causal association, which is not causal since the condition has a confounding effect.

-To obtain causation, we need to make groups comparable, we need to bypass the effect of condition in the treatment. **Randomized control trials (RCT)**randomly distribute the subjects into treatment group or control group, ensuring that condition cannot be a cause of the treatment.
+To obtain causation, we need to make groups comparable, we need to bypass the effect of condition in the treatment. **Randomized control trials (RCT)** randomly distribute the subjects into treatment group or control group, ensuring that condition cannot be a cause of the treatment.
 In RCT, the 'drunk people' are evenly distributed among the two groups.
+If the distribution of the outcome varies by levels of the assigned intervention, we say that A has a causal effect on Y.

 ### 1.4.
 Observational studies